2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Embedded systems/Designs/Design 7. (04-03-2025).md

 So, **RCLK controls when the outputs update**.
 This allows you to load new data in the background without changing the outputs until you’re ready.

-✅ Summary:
-Yes — the Output Register Clock (RCLK/STCP) controls when the data in the shift register is copied to the output pins.
-Without pulsing it, the outputs will keep showing the previous latched values, even if you shift in new data.

 ----
 # 7.2.1 Switch only the first 4 LEDs